 In this presentation, Cam Marston shows you how to create a fast and genuine connection with new customers, sell to your customer’s expectations, build trust between

 Throughout the presentation you will learn how companies are effectively engaging generational marketing techniques to appeal to the unique decision-making traits of each generation and how to develop a solid sales process based on generational biases and business preferences.

 For decades, financial services professionals have focused on demographic groups that are now moving into and past retirement.
 The Matures (born 1945 and prior) and the Baby Boomers (born 1946 – 1964) are the generations that the financial services industry grew up with and their client relationships were defined by traditional business models.
-Now, new generations who have different economic and cultural experiences are moving into age ranges that make them prime markets for investments,
+Now, Generation X and Millennials, with different economic and cultural experiences, are in the age ranges that make them prime markets for investments,

 The next generation of financial services client has arrived.
 They will not tolerate being treated the same way their parents were treated.
 Learn what they want in this exciting and impactful presentation.